darabos/pyweek-lightswitch/README.md

 random.
 You have to figure out the rule and submit 5 accepted items in a row to win.
 The room is then revealed.

-Note that repeating the same item 5 times will not work.
+Note that repeating the same item multiple times will not work.
+You need to find 5 new words to win.

-Hints are printed in the terminal.
-You can choose your difficulty by hiding or revealing the terminal while playing.
-For extra easy difficulty you can start using gobbledygook, nonsense words, or just hammering the keyboard like you always wanted.
+Hints are revealed after a few rejected words.
+For extra-easy mode you can start using gobbledygook, nonsense words, or just hammering the keyboard like you always wanted.